Table of Contents

 Equipment’s Age

-If you have a comparatively new gearbox unit, performing an extensive repair procedure will make more sense than replacing it.
+If you have a relatively new gearbox unit, performing an extensive repair procedure will make more sense than replacing it.

 However, if you’re dealing with old machinery, it will likely have higher maintenance costs and will need more extensive repairs, which will decrease your return on investment.
-In this case, you can consider a replacement.
-Unless, however, the piece of equipment is obsolete, in which case replacement is not feasible.
+In this case, you can consider replacing the gearbox with a functioning, identical unit—unless the piece of equipment is obsolete, in which case replacement is not feasible.

 Downtime

-On the other hand, the delivery of new equipment can take several months (in some cases years) and result in extra time for installation and training.
-Current supply chain and labor constraints have only exacerbated excessively long lead times from OEM’s.
+On the other hand, the delivery of new equipment can take several months (in some cases years) and result in extra downtime for installation and training.
+Current supply chain and labor constraints have only exacerbated excessively long lead times from OEMs.
+An overhaul is often more effective at minimizing downtime than a gearbox replacement, but only when repair is a viable option.

 Efficiency

 Think about whether your overhauled equipment will sustain its efficiency in the long run.
+Realistically, will it carry you through another few years or is it likely to fail again in a matter of months?
 Additionally, try to understand whether replacing it with a newer and more advanced unit will significantly improve your operating and cost efficiency.
+Think about the trade off between the up front costs and long term gains.

 Safety